fleschutz/PowerShell/Docs/FAQ.md

 Good PowerShell scripts are user-friendly and platform-independant.
 As a guideline follow these rules, please:

 1. the filename is named using the `<verb>-<object>.ps1` scheme
-2. the encoding is UTF-8-BOM to support and use Unicode characters
+2. the encoding is UTF-8-BOM to provide Unicode character support
 3. the script has execute file permissions: chmod a+rx <file> (for Linux support)
-4. provide a comment-based help with syntax, description, link, author, and license
+4. the script provides a comment-based help with synopsis, description, parameters, link, author, and license
 5. check the requirements (e.g. #Requires -RunAsAdministrator, or #Requires -Version 3)
 6. prefer command-line options, else ask the user for help
 7. recommended is `Set-StrictMode -Version Latest` to enable additional error checking